enatsek/Debian-Ubuntu/s2svpn.md

 ### 3.2.
 Second Server Configuration

-We will create a configuration file and fill it as in the template.
+Create and edit the configuration file.

-Run on net2-1
+Run on **net2-1**:

 ```
 sudo nano /etc/wireguard/wg0.conf
 ```

-Fill as below (Remember changing variables as yours):
+Fill it as shown below (remember to replace the variables with your own):

 ```
 [Interface]